Best true wireless earbuds for 2022

 But just a few years ago, I received some early samples and thought, "cool idea, but they're just not reliable enough."
 These days, true wireless earbuds are the height of convenience.
 For the most part — and certainly for the earbuds on this list — you can expect quick Bluetooth pairing, a solid wireless connection, and a healthy battery life.

-I've tested the Apple Airpods, along with many other true wireless earbuds.
-I can see why these unobtrusive, ultra-light headphones are so popular.
+After testing the Apple Airpods, along with many other true wireless earbuds, we can see why these unobtrusive, ultra-light headphones are so popular.

 Best AirPod alternatives